 Let’s start with a couple of "natural" solutions that differ only in the predicate checking the maker doesn’t manufacture any laptops.

 Solution 4.4.1.
 Predicate NOT IN

 Solution 4.4.2.
-Predicate EXISTS (usually for this predicate, the subquery is correlated)
+Predicate EXISTS (as usual for this predicate, it uses a correlated subquery)

 Solution 4.4.3.
 Using correlated subqueries with grouping

-In the subqueries, are verified that the number of PC models from the supplier from main query is greater than zero, while the number of models of portable computers of the same provider is zero.
+The subqueries check that the number of PC models by the manufacturer in the outer query is greater than zero, while the number of models of portable computers of the same maker is zero.

-Attention is drawn to the argument of COUNT (1).
-The standard defines two types of arguments of this function: "*" and an expression.
-The use of "*" leads to the calculation of the number of rows of query.
-Using the expression gives the number of rows for which the expression has a value that is not NULL.
-As an expression is usually a column name, so the involvement of constant surprise to those who are not yet sufficiently familiar with the language.
-Since the constant (in the query 1) can not be NULL, then this expression is completely equivalent to COUNT (*).
+Please note the usage of COUNT (1).
+The standard defines two types of arguments for this function: "*" and an expression.
+The usage of "*" results in calculating the number of rows returned by the query.
+Using an expression counts the number of rows for which said expression has a value that is not NULL.
+Since in most cases, a column name acts as an expression, using a constant can be surprising for those not yet sufficiently familiar with the language.
+Obviously, a constant (1 in our case) can’t be NULL; thus, this expression is completely equivalent to COUNT (*).